 One thing’s clear: we can envision what a future might be like in which car-lessness is more commonplace.
 The more car-less and low-car families emerge, the easier it’ll be to live well as one, because most of the problems we’re experiencing are classic challenges that early adopters face.
 As more people shed one (or more) vehicles, transit and taxi service will improve.
 Traffic will diminish, improving life for those of who live with “no box.”
 And Walkshed maps, complete with loo coverage, will become readily available.
 Car-sharing, car-hopping, and high-tech hitch-hiking will catch on and spread—thinning the ranks of parked vehicles and filling the seats of moving ones.
 Transportation will become something we buy by the trip, rather than by the vehicle—with the result that we will end most “default driving.”
 Above all, the political demand for complete, compact communities—the kinds of places where cars are accessories to life and not its organizing principle—will become irresistible.
 It’s a vision of the future that keeps us inspired.
 We’re just impatient to get there.

 Maybe if lots of other people join us, we’ll feel moved to make a longer commitment.
 If we stay car-less, will you join us?
 Will you shed a vehicle?

-Miles driven: Flexcar reports that we drove 1,600 miles in their vehicles.
+Flexcar reports that we drove 1,600 miles in its vehicles.
 I estimated that we drove 400 more in borrowed cars and 500 more in carpools that went out of their way to pick us up.
 Total = 2,500 miles.